irfanhakim-as/linux-wiki/topics/dolphin.md

 3. `ffmpegthumbs` to support video thumbnails in Dolphin.

+4. `libheif` to support HEIF (HEIC) images in KDE Plasma.

-4. `kimageformats` to add support for HEIC image files and GIMP's XCF files.
+5. `kimageformats` to add support for additional image format plugins.

 ### Service Menus